Accrington Stanley F.C.: Andy Holt's stewardship (2015–present)

-On 28 October 2015, the board of Accrington Stanley voted to approve local businessman Andy Holt's takeover of the club.
+In July 2015, local businessman Andy Holt attended Stanley's pre-season friendly at home against local rivals Burnley, which they won 4–2.
+It was during this game that Holt got an insight into the dire state of Stanley, discovering the club's bar was unable to serve spectators due to a failure to pay its suppliers.
+On 28 October 2015, Accrington Stanley's board voted to approve Holt's takeover of the club.
 Holt, whose company What More UK sponsored, and still sponsor, Stanley's Wham Stadium, attained a majority share of 75% in Accrington Stanley, in return for clearing the club's £1.2m debt as well as providing the club with further funds of £600,000.
 Stanley's chairman, Peter Marsden, remained as chairman whilst five new people joined the club's board.
 At the time of the takeover, Stanley had been on the verge of folding due to crippling debts and its inability to fund day-to-day running costs, including wages and its suppliers.
 Due to its precarious financial situation, the club had been accepting sponsorship deals at a value lower than what should have been demanded.

-Holt's involvement with Stanley began in July 2015, when Holt attended Stanley's pre-season friendly at home against local rivals Burnley, which they won 4-2.
-It was during this game that Holt got an insight into the dire state of Stanley, having discovered that the club's bar was unable to serve spectators as a result of its failure to pay its suppliers.
-In his first season as owner of the club, the 2015-16 Football League Two season, the club narrowly missed out on promotion to League One on the final day of the season, having been held to a 0-0 draw with Stevenage.
-Stanley were then defeated in the semi-final of the League Two play-offs, losing 3-2 on aggregate to AFC Wimbledon, with Wimbledon going on to defeat Plymouth Argyle 2-0 in the play-off final.
-At the end of the season, Stanley lost several of its players who had helped spur them on a promotion push, such as Tom Davies, Ross Etheridge and Josh Windass, who had agreed contracts with clubs in a position to offer higher wages than Stanley had been able to.
-With Windass and Crooks being under-24, Stanley received £120,000 for the duo's transfer to Rangers.
+During Holt's first season as owner of the club, the 2015–16 Football League Two season, the club narrowly missed out on automatic promotion to League One on the final day of the season, having been held to a 0–0 draw with Stevenage.
+Stanley were then defeated in the semi-final of the League Two play-offs, losing 3–2 on aggregate to eventual play-off victors AFC Wimbledon.
+At the end of the season, Stanley lost several players who had helped the promotion push, such as Tom Davies, Ross Etheridge and Josh Windass, who had agreed contracts with clubs able to offer higher wages than Stanley.
+With Windass and Crooks being under 24, Stanley received £120,000 for the duo's transfer to Rangers.

-During the 2016-17 pre-season, Stanley made several improvements to the facilities on offer at the Crown Ground, including the replacement of vendors with its own in-house service.
-It was also during the 2016-17 pre-season that Stanley's chairman, Marsden, stepped down after a decade at the helm of the club.
+During the 2016–17 pre-season, Stanley improved facilities at the Crown Ground, replacing vendors with its own in-house service, and Stanley's chairman, Marsden, stepped down after a decade in the role.
 Marsden was replaced by Holt in the position.
-In the following 2016-17 Football League Two season, Stanley finished mid-table in 13th position, having struggled to replicate its promotion push from the season before.
-The club had, however, enjoyed a run to the fourth round of the FA Cup, with a 1-0 defeat away to Middlesbrough putting an end to their cup campaign.
+In the following 2016–17 season, Stanley finished mid-table in 13th position, having struggled to replicate its promotion push from the season before.
+The club had, however, enjoyed a run to the fourth round of the FA Cup, with a 1–0 defeat away to Middlesbrough ending their cup campaign.